braddmg/GenFlow/README.md

 -f specifies the FASTA files for the analysis. <br>
 -t specifies the number of threads to use (recommended 8). <br>
 -The -G and -F options specify the geometric and functional index values for core gene selection.
 In this case, we selected 0.8, which is also the default value for both options. <br>
 -As we are not employing the -N flag, the phylogenomic tree will be created with aminoacid sequences.
-But hey, if you fancy yourself a hardcore evolutionary biologist who swears by DNA sequences, just add the flag :)
+But hey, if you fancy yourself a hardcore evolutionary biologist who swears by DNA sequences, just add the flag :) <br>
 -The MCL inflation parameter (-I) was not used, so the default value of 10 was employed.
 This value is recommended for identifying gene clusters in closely related genomes.
 Refer to this tutorial for more information: [Anvio-pangenomics](https://merenlab.org/2016/11/08/pangenomics-v2/)